webstrand/audience/README.md

 # Audience

-Audience is a library which tries to implement a bare-minimum, yet flexible, event system.
-Unlike `EventEmitter` and `EventTarget`, which users are meant to extend through sub-classes, `Audience`s are composed into objects and classes as individual properties.
-This composition makes it easy to guarantee that both events and their listeners are type-safe, and their simplicity makes this library's behavior easy to follow.
+Audience is a library which provides tools for adding type-safe events to objects.
+Unlike `EventEmitter` and `EventTarget` which are meant to be extended through sub-classes and manage multiple events, each `Audience` manages the audience for only one event-type.
+Every event that an object emits is exposed through a public property on that object referencing an `Audience`.
+By using composition, rather than inheritance, TypeScript is able to guarantee that sub-classes of the object cannot accidentally break type-safety and send malformed data to an event's spectators.

-Unlike most other event systems we consider the job of collecting and managing a set of listeners, and the job of actually sending messages to those listeners to be separate concerns.
-Thus the library is separated into two logical parts:
+Unique to this library, the duties of managing an audience for some event and actually emitting messages to that audience are separate concerns.
+Thus this library is separated into two logical parts:

 - `Audience`: An object which is responsible for managing a collection of listeners via `.join`/`.part`.
 - `emit`/`poll`: Independent functions which perform the actual job of emitting messages to all of the listeners.